 She grew up in Vanceboro, where, on the road to Atlantic Beach from Greenville you could for many years find the best orangeade in the world.
 Ted Lehman reported for Bluegrass Unlimited: “There’s no evidence that Lorraine had any background at all in bluegrass music.”
 While in high school, she played bass in some local country music jams hosted by a farmer who encouraged her to listen to bluegrass.

 Ramona Church asked her to join Carolina Road as it was getting started, in 2001, and within a couple of years, after Church had departed the band, Jordan was its lead singer.
 They’ve since had several bluegrass hits, including last year’s “Why Can’t Blue Grass (Just Be True Grass Again?)”

 Though we’ve never hosted Carolina Road, we got Lorraine to town for the Garrett Newton Band’s first performance here in 2020.
-She and her husband were guests for the evening but she still entertained us with a couple of songs and signed a copy of the BU with her on the cover.
+She and her husband, Tom Langdon, were guests for the evening but she still entertained us with a couple of songs and signed a copy of the BU with her on the cover.
 Langdon, by the way, played banjo and resonator guitar at RAF with Carolina Sonshine.

 Conger, Bill.
 “Lorraine Jordan and Carolina Road: Paved for Success.”
 Bluegrass Unlimited.
 Feb.
 2015: 22-26.
 Buy it.

 Lehman, Ted.
 “Lorraine Jordan & Carolina Road: Band of Traditions.”
 Bluegrass Unlimited.
 Dec.
 2009: 32-35.
 Buy it.